 Blended life insurance basics

-A blended life insurance policy starts out as a combination of term coverage and permanent coverage.
-Future dividends paid on the policy are used to convert the term coverage into permanent coverage.
+A blended life insurance policy starts out as a combination of term and permanent.
 Let's say you need $500,000 in coverage.
 The policy can be designed so you have $250,000 worth of term insurance and $250,000 of permanent life insurance.
-Each year the amount of term will decrease and the amount of permanent will increase until eventually the policy will only be comprised of permanent coverage, says Scott Witt, an actuary and fee-only insurance adviser at Witt Actuarial Services in New Berlin, Wis.